BrendanGasparin/list-cybersecurity-resources/README.md

 [ISC2 Certified in Cybersecurity Certification](https://www.isc2.org/Certifications/CC): ISC2 are giving free training and exams for their ISC2 Certified in Cybersecurity certifications.
 This is a self-paced course that also covers the basics of entry-level cybersecurity.
 [Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a secuirty career in IT.
 It is a highly recognised certification in the cybersecurity industry.
 [Offensive Security Certified Professional](https://learn.offsec.com/cybersecurity-certification-paths): This is a certification with a focus on penetration testing and security.
 OSCPs can execute real world penetration testing attacks, modify code for their own use, and develophave the mindset of penetration testers.

+## Conferences and Meet-Ups
+Conferences and meet-ups a great way to network with and learn from other cybersecurity industry professionals.
+[Black Hat](https://www.blackhat.com/): Black Hat is a cybersecurity and hacking conference with a mainstream, wide audience.
+Black Hat hosts speakers, workshops, and training courses dedicated to hacking and cybersecurity.
+[DEFCON](https://defcon.org/): DEFCON is a popular conference on hacking and cybersecurity.
+It is a great place to network professionally and learn from other people in the cybersecurity industry.
+[Hackerspaces](https://hackerspaces.org/): Hackerspaces maintains a database of hackerspaces around the world so that you can meet up locally with like-minded hackers, makers, and other types of creators.
+[ISACA](https://www.isaca.org/): You can become a member of ISACA without being certified.
+[ISC2](https://www.isc2.org/): In order to become a member of ISC2 you must complete one of their certifications.
+Otherwise you must pay a fee, or a higher fee, to attend events.
+[NetWars](https://www.sans.org/cyber-ranges/#upcoming-cyber-ranges): NetWars from the SANS Institute hosts CTF competitions at physical locations and award prizes to winning competitors.
+[OWASP](https://owasp.org/): OWASP has different chapters to join and different meet-ups to attend.
+It is specifically focused on application and web security.

 ## YouTube Channels
 [247CTF](https://www.youtube.com/channel/UCtGLeKomT06x3xZ2SZp2l9Q)